Saisrujan18/ATM/README.md

 Admin can do the following tasks :

-1.Admin can view all transactions
+     *Admin can view all transactions
-2.Add money to ATM in denominations
+     *Add money to ATM in denominations
-3.Remove money from ATM in denominations
+     *Remove money from ATM in denominations
-4.Can change his password.
+     *Can change his password.
-5.
+     *Can view the current state of Cash in the ATM(in denominations) *Can SHUTDOWN the ATM (ONly Admin can do this )

-ATM identifies Admin i.e.,when ATM asks for Account number of the user .
-Admin enters his password (Only insiders know this)
+*ATM identifies Admin i.e.,when ATM asks for Account number of the user .
+Admin enters his password (Only insiders know this)*

 User after entering his account details ,he can only proceed forward if he enters a valid account number and later he is asked to enter pin code, of he enters correct pincode he can proceed further or else ATM restarts